m4a1-s-code/jobvue/README.md

-# Vue.js Task Management Application
+# Vue.js Job Management Application

-A modern task management application built with Vue.js 3, featuring a clean and intuitive user interface.
+A modern job management application built with Vue.js 3, featuring a clean and intuitive user interface.
 This project demonstrates the implementation of Vue.js fundamentals, state management, and API integration.

 ## Features